Back to Blog

 1

-Start Small: Even ₹500/month is better than zero.
-Consistency wins.
+Start Small but Start Now: Even ₹500/month is better than zero.
+Consistency is the secret to compounding.

 2

-Ignore the Noise: Don't check your portfolio every day.
-Markets go up and down, but the trend is usually up.
+Ignore the Daily Noise: Don't check your portfolio every day.
+Markets go up and down, but the historical trend in India is upwards.

 3